^

 • infectious diseases that can harm both the unborn child and the expectant mother;

-• the threat of Rh conflict;
+• risk of rhesus conflict;

-• terminating an ectopic pregnancy.
+• termination of ectopic pregnancy.

 Features of application

-Pharmacists have many varieties of immunoglobulin available, but only two are used in pregnancy - Anti-D and human normal immunoglobulin.
-They are all antibodies, a special type of protein produced by human beta-lymphocytes to provide protection against foreign attack, such as viral or bacterial.
-Most often used immunoglobulin in pregnancy with a negative Rh factor: we are talking about the so-called anti-Rhesus immunoglobulin, or Anti-D, which is produced from the donor blood of a Rh-immunized person.
-The basic composition of the drug is represented by antibodies to the protein substances of the Rh factor, provoking a fetal rejection reaction.
-This drug is used during pregnancy, if the future mother is determined to be Rh negative and there is a risk of Rh conflict.
-[2]
+Pharmacists have many types of immunoglobulin, but only two are used during pregnancy: Anti-D and human normal immunoglobulin.
+All of them are antibodies, a special type of protein produced by human beta lymphocytes to provide protection against foreign attack, such as viral or bacterial.
+The most commonly used immunoglobulin during pregnancy is Rh-negative: this is the so-called anti-Rhesus immunoglobulin, or Anti-D, which is produced from the donor blood of a Rh-immunized person.
+The basic composition of the drug is antibodies to the protein substances of the Rh factor, which provoke a reaction of rejection of the fetus.
+This drug is used during pregnancy if the expectant mother is Rh-negative and there is a risk of Rh-conflict. [ 2 ]

-• with a second pregnancy;
+• during the second pregnancy;

 Release form